ecarpio/vollee/README.md

 # bootstrap-boilerplate

-This is a Bootstrap, FontAwesome, SASS, GULP and Browsersync build to quickly spawn a bootsrap famework build.
+This is a Bootstrap, jQuery, FontAwesome, SASS, GULP and Browsersync build to quickly spawn a bootsrap famework build.

 git clone then run gulp on command line.